Performance Breakdown

 One of the most unique stick vacuums I’ve tested is the Shark ION P50.

-Unlike other stick vacuums with the motor and dust cup on top, the ION P50 has it near the base, making it more comfortable to use when cleaning floors as most of the weight is at the bottom.
+Unlike other stick vacuums with the motor and dust cup on top, the ION P50 is near the base, making it more comfortable to use when cleaning floors, as most of the weight is at the bottom.

-The design allows the P50 to have a larger dirt capacity (more than 2 liters!) than most other stick vacuums making it ideal for cleaning larger spaces.
+The design allows the P50 to have a larger dirt capacity (more than 2 liters!) than most stick vacuums, making it ideal for cleaning larger spaces.

-What to expect from the Shark ION P50?
+What can you expect from the Shark ION P50?

-I’ve tested most stick vacuums for this blog utilizing a similar design to a Dyson cordless with the motor and dust cup situated up top.
+I’ve tested most stick vacuums for this blog, utilizing a design similar to a Dyson cordless, with the motor and dust cup situated at the top.

 The Shark ION P50 is different as these components are near the base.
 This design helps lighten the weight on the handle and makes it easier on the arm and wrist.

-Essentially, the P50 has the design of an upright vacuum, so it has more dirt capacity than a typical stick vacuum.
+Essentially, the P50 features the design of an upright vacuum, which means it has a greater dirt capacity than a typical stick vacuum.

-Using this cord-free product on floors for extended periods won’t be as tiring with the low center of gravity and swivel steering.
+Using this cord-free product on floors for extended periods won’t be as tiring due to its low center of gravity and swivel steering.

 Powered Lift-Away

-One of my favorite features of the ION P50 is the powered lift away.
+One of my favorite features of the ION P50 is the powered, lift-away function.
 This feature enables consumers to use this product in different modes.

-The powered lift-away feature is the option to remove the dust canister from the body while still using the main nozzle.
+The powered lift-away feature allows the dust canister to be removed from the body while still using the main nozzle.

 1. Upright mode: This is the default setting of the P50.
 Using it in this configuration is like using an upright vacuum.

-2. Stick mode: One issue with most upright vacuums is its inability to go deep under furniture.
-The ION P50 solves this by separating the canister from the vacuum in its stick mode.
-This configuration takes away the dust canister, freeing it up from the bulk and allowing the main nozzle to clean under low profile furniture better.
+2. Stick mode: Most upright vacuums cannot go deep under furniture.
+The ION P50 solves this by separating the canister from the vacuum in stick mode.
+This configuration removes the dust canister, freeing it from the bulk and allowing the main nozzle to clean under low-profile furniture better.

 3. Handheld mode: You can also use this vacuum as a handheld by removing the extension tube and attaching the tools directly to the handle.
 I like this configuration for cleaning upholstery inside the home or vehicle.